dwrobel/flatcam/README.md

 =================================================

+25.04.2019

+- Geometry Editor: modified the intersection (if the selected shapes don't intersects preserve them) and substract functions (delete all shapes that were used in the process)
+- work in the ToolSilk

 24.04.2019

 - PDF import tool: working in making the PDF layer rendering multithreaded in itself (one layer rendered on each worker)